fperuzzo72/microslate-firmware-US-International/README.md

+# MicroSlate US-International keyboard version

+Everything you had on MicroSlate 2.0.3, updated to use dead keys to emulate the US-International keyboard layout as used by Microsoft Windows.
+I just needed to use accented characters.
+Also updated backspace behavior to correct garbage when deleting UTF-8 characters introduced with this update.

+As I made this modification after Crosspoint 1.4.0 has been released, also modified to include that upgrade on dual boot.

+Everything else is exactly as it were on MicroSlate 2.0.3 described below.

 # MicroSlate

 A dedicated writing firmware for the **Xteink X4** e-paper device.
 Pairs with any **Bluetooth LE (BLE)** keyboard and saves notes to MicroSD.